ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/animations/triggering_css_animations.md

 ---
 $title: Triggering CSS animations & transitions
 $order: 1
 description: 'Triggering CSS animations on pages relies on adding and removing classes, done via JavaScript.
-You can achieve the same behavior on AMP pages by using the `toggleClass` action...'
+You can achieve the same behavior on AMP pages by using the toggleClass action ...'
 formats:
   - websites
   - ads